 2021: Mamma Mia, here they go again!

 In 1981, ABBA release what everyone – including themselves – assume is their final album.
 But then 40 years later, almost to the day, ABBA stun the world with a comeback record – Voyage.
-And to the delight of the fans, the band is performing as digital ‘Abbatars’ at a purpose-built ABBA Arena in London in 2022.
-Thank you for the music!
+And to the delight of the fans, the following year, the band begins performing as digital ‘Abbatars’ at a purpose-built ABBA Arena in London.